Fueling Opportunity

 So he joined a nonprofit organization called Kiva and lent a small sum to a 33 year old mother and small business owner in the Philippines.
 Her name was Marlyn.
 In the years following, Bryan did this many times over.

 Then in 2020 during the COVID lockdown in Thailand, Bryan had a déjà vu experience.
 He wanted to do more, but radically different, better, and kinder.
-That vision and seed of an idea grew into Sunday with the generosity of friends, family, and many other good people.
+That vision and seed of an idea grew into Sunday with the support and generosity of friends, family, and many other good people.

-Early supporters who were instrumental in our founding include Simon Levan, Lester Sebastian, Paul Tran, Jason Cropley, Ralph & Janine Greenwood, Vitaly Guzuvaty, Mark Kam, Kimberly Kam Susan Johnson, Samantha Polon, Matt & Christina Greenwood, Mark Raymond, Adam Dosskey, and Kirk Gadberry.
+Early supporters who were instrumental in our founding include Simon Levan, Lester Sebastian, Paul Tran, Jason Cropley, Ralph & Janine Greenwood, Vitaly Guzuvaty, Mark Kam, Kimberly Kam, Susan Johnson, Samantha Polon, Matt & Christina Greenwood, Mark Raymond, Adam Dosskey, and Kirk Gadberry.

 Our work is supported by good people around the world who donate their time and money.
 Our diverse membership includes leaders in finance, economic development, education, other fields, and of course all the entrepreneurs we serve.

-For various reasons, we don’t operate in the Central African Republic, China, Cuba, Ethiopia, Iran, Iraq, Libya, Mozambique, Myanmar, North Korea, Russia, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.
+For various reasons, we don’t operate in the Central African Republic, China, Cuba, Iran, Iraq, Libya, Mozambique, Myanmar, North Korea, Russia, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.

 • We don’t charge interest, fees, or penalties.